- Define family engagement

 Model Encouraging Families to Be Involved

-Families want to be included and involved in child development and school-age programs.
-There are a number of ways to encourage and support family participation, such as:
+Families want to be included and involved in child development and school-age programs in a range of ways.
+You can encourage and support family participation by:

 - Inviting family members to share special talents (e.g., play an instrument, read a book, sing, engage in an art activity)

-- Offering family members jobs (e.g., help repair broken toys, create books or special photo albums)
+- Offering family members opportunities to help (e.g., help repair broken toys, create books or special photo albums)

 - Inviting families to observe their children with you or staff members